hikalium/malloc_challenge/README.md

 # malloc_challenge

 - `malloc` is the malloc challenge.
-Please read [malloc/README.md](./malloc/README.md) and [malloc/malloc.c](./malloc/malloc.c) for more information.
+Please read this doc and [malloc/malloc.c](./malloc/malloc.c) for more information.
 - `visualizer/` contains a visualizer of malloc traces.

 ## Instruction

-Your task is implement a better malloc logic in [malloc.c](malloc/malloc.c) to improve the speed and memory usage.
+Your task is implement a better malloc logic in [malloc.c](./malloc/malloc.c) to improve the speed and memory usage.

 ## How to build & run a benchmark